Posts Tagged ‘England’

 London, December 2009: me and Val at the end of a joyful day of stunning recording sessions in the Abbey Road Studios.

-Valentina’s Rachmaninoff project - bound for release on cd around September 2010 - concerns the recording of piano concerti 1 to 4 (already finished), the Paganini Variations and probably a few pieces for piano solo.
+Valentina’s Rachmaninoff project concerns the recording of piano concerti 1 to 4 and the Paganini Variations and probably a few pieces for piano solo.
 The documentary focuses on the first phase of the project, the recording of piano concertos 1 and 2.
 Interviews with Valentina Lisitsa, conductor Michael Francis and producer Michael Fine are alternated with impressions of the recording sessions.

 Documentary: Valentina Lisitsa’s Rachmaninoff Project 1/3